-From here, you can search for questions in the specific subject by:
+To begin searching, navigate into any of the subjects on Albert.
+From here, you can search for questions on the specific subject by:

 Question Text (prompt, answer options, and explanation)

 You can search for standards by name (e.g., RA R.1), category (e.g., Common Core), or description in the Standards drop down.
 When you type in text that matches one of our standards, the drop-down will populate with appropriate standards.

 From here, you can select the standards you want to find questions for.
 Check the box next to the desired standards and then click Apply.
 It might be helpful to toggle on the descriptions by clicking Descriptions to the right of the search bar.

 Albert's questions are tagged based on the content areas they cover.
 A complete list of subject tags can be found in your subject's Overview sub-tab.

 To search for a tag, click the Tags drop-down within the subject and enter the search bar's content area you're searching for.
 The drop-down will populate with tags that match your search.
 Click on the desired tags to search for questions.